A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

-Fortunately, lack of uniqueness does not prevent us to perform counterfactual decompositions.
+Fortunately, lack of uniqueness of $\text{GNM}(K_r, K_e, K_a)$ does not prevent us to perform counterfactual decompositions.
 For the decompositions, we do not need to know what would be the joint distribution of traits under the counterfactual.
-It is sufficient to know a particular moment of it: this moment is either the share of educationally homogamous couples $\text{SEHC}(Z^*)$, or the share of inter-racial marriages $\text{SIRM}(Z^*)$.
-The set of counterfactual conditions determine a finite number of possible counterfactual tables.
-So, these conditions determine an interval for any scalar-valued moment.
-These intervals allow us to calculate the intervals of the components of our interest, i.e., the contributions of changing preferences over the partners' race and education to the share of educationally homogamous couples, and the share of inter-racial marriages.
+It is sufficient to know a particular moment of it: this moment is either the share of educationally homogamous couples $\text{SEHC}(\text{GNM}(K_r, K_e, K_a))$, or the share of inter-racial marriages $\text{SIRC}(\text{GNM}(K_r, K_e, K_a))$.

-For each component-interval, we have to solve a maximization problem and a minimization problem with a scalar-valued objective function (either $\text{SEHC}(Z^*)$, or $\text{SIRM}(Z^*)$) and multiple constraints over the $\mathbb{N}^{2(n-1+m-1)}$ space spanned by the independent elements of the vectors $v^{\text{race} i,j}_{\text{male}, t_a}$ and $v^{\text{race} j,i}_{\text{female}, t_a}$ ($i,j \in \{B,W\}$).
-In the empirical part of the paper $n=m=3$, so the space is 8 dimensional.\footnote{Any extension of the model that increases the number of races, or the number of traits considered increases the number of parameters to be estimated and make the optimization problems challenging to solve.}
+The set of counterfactual constraints determine a finite number of possible counterfactual tables.
+So, these constraints determine an interval for any scalar-valued moment of the counterfactual joint distribution.
+This interval contains all possible values of the given moment.
+Each interval of the outcome variable SEHC, or SIRC define the intervals of the components of our interest, i.e., the contributions of changing preferences over the partners' race and education to the share of educationally homogamous couples, or the share of inter-racial marriages.

-The GNM method can be applied not only when sorting along race precedes sorting along education, but also when sorting along race follows sorting along education.
-Allowing this possibility widens the component-intervals.
+We obtain the component-intervals by solving a maximization problem and a minimization problem with a scalar-valued objective function of either $\text{SEHC}(\text{GNM}(K_r, K_e, K_a))$, or $\text{SIRC}(\text{GNM}(K_r, K_e, K_a))$.
+If SEHC is to be maximized under the counterfactual, the optimization problem is:\footnote{In the empirical application of the GNM in this paper, $n=m=3$ making the parameter space 8 dimensional.
+Any extension of the model that increases the number of racial categories, or the number of traits considered increases the number of parameters to be estimated and makes the optimization problems challenging to solve.}